 If a death benefit is rolled over and received in another super fund, the tax treatment for the beneficiary won’t change.
 This provides a significant benefit to clients who hold insurance and accumulated money within super funds that don’t pay death benefit income streams.

-Since 1 July 2017, the transfer balance cap limits the total amount a person can roll over to superannuation retirement phase income (RP) streams.
-The transfer balance cap is currently $1.6million except where the person has made structured settlement contributions.
-The transfer balance cap also applies to recipients of death benefit pensions.
+Since 1 July 2017, the transfer balance cap (TBC) limits the total amount a person can roll over to superannuation retirement phase (RP) income streams.
+The TBC is currently $1.6million except where the person has made structured settlement contributions.
+The TBC also applies to recipients of death benefit pensions.

 A death benefit pension may be payable to a: